SEO Audit: What You Need to Know

 Checklist to Guide You in an SEO Audit

-Although there is a way for these search engine crawlers to locate you.
+There is a way for these search engine crawlers to locate you.
 With the use of robot meta tags, you can instruct these search engine crawlers how they should handle the page.
 This means that you have control which page these crawlers should focus on.
 You can also apply what we call an XML Sitemap.
 An XML Sitemap provides a roadmap which the search engine’s crawler will use to navigate through your website.
 Doing this will ensure that your page will be visible in SERPs.

 After Google “checks” your website, it will decide whether or not your site is worth a spot on the SERPs.
 In case your page cannot be found on the SERPs, this means that there was a problem with your website – these can range from content duplication and use of keywords among many others.
-What you need to do is to run your website using Sitemaps to double check what needs fixing.
+What you need to do is to run your site using Sitemaps to double check what needs fixing.

 Your website is the next thing you need to consider – its aesthetics and functionality.
 One of the reasons why users press the back button after opening a website is because it is not functioning properly.